 Training and development specialists

-Current Population Statistics, U.S. Bureau of Labor Statistics, July 8, 2022.
-Percentages reflect unemployment rates for select positions that were near or below the national unemployment rate at the end of second-quarter 2022.
+Current Population Statistics, U.S. Bureau of Labor Statistics, Jan.
+6, 2023.
+Percentages reflect unemployment rates for select positions that were near or below the national unemployment rate at the end of fourth-quarter 2022.

 Your Resource for Meeting Today’s Hiring Challenges

-*Robert Half calculations are based on job postings provided by TalentNeuron™, a comprehensive source of global labor market analytics by Gartner.
+*Robert Half calculations are based on job postings provided by TalentNeuron™

-Online surveys developed by Robert Half and conducted by independent research firms in 2022.
-Respondents included executives, senior managers and employees from small (20-249 employees), medium (250-499 employees) and large (500+ employees) in private, publicly listed and public sector organizations across the United States.
+Online surveys were developed by Robert Half and conducted by independent research firms.
+Respondents included executives, senior managers and employees from small (20-249 employees), medium (250-499 employees) and large (500+ employees) businesses in private, publicly listed and public sector organizations across the United States.